 An operating agreement should contain the following provisions:

 - Powers and duties of members and managers

-- Distribution of profits and loses
+- Distribution of profits and losses

-- Holding meetings
+- Procedures for holding meetings

 The members may manage an LLC or hire an outside manager.